Planning a Road Trip in the Baltics: Lithuania, Latvia and Estonia

 First up was Lithuania, the biggest of the Baltic states and most recent country to adopt the Euro as its currency (2015).

 This is the capital city and worth seeing for a day or two.
 It was our least favourite of the three capitals but we still found it interesting.
-There's some tourist attractions such as the Gate of Dawn and the Gediminas Tower on the hill.
+There are some tourist attractions such as the Gate of Dawn and the Gediminas Tower on the hill.
 But we found some of the more offbeat side streets and suburbs more exciting.
 A highlight for us was the artists' wall, a side street full of small book and antique shops with the walls covered in plaques in memorial of many famous Lithuanian poets and writers.
 We also found an abandoned football stadium which was completely overgrown.

 Trakai Island Castle